a-digital/eventbrite/README.md

 This method returns only [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) specified by the 'Other Event Ids' setting, with the parameters working in the same way as the `allEvents` method.

-`craft.eventbrite.eventById(eventId, [expansions] = null, unlistedEvent = false)`
+`craft.eventbrite.eventById(eventId, [expansions] = null, fullDescription = true, unlistedEvent = false)`

 This method returns a single [event](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) by its ID, which should be the numeric ID for the event in Eventbrite.
+Expansions are specified as described above and the full HTML description for the event can be optionally returned and accessed with `eventVariable['htmlDescription']['description']`.

 `organisationVenues()`